sudheerj/reactjs-interview-questions/README.md

           return <EnhancedComponent />;
         }
         ```
         The above code impact performance by remounting a component that causes the state of that component and all of its children to be lost.
-Instead, apply HOCs outside the component definition so that the resulting component is created only once
+Instead, apply HOCs outside the component definition so that the resulting component is created only once.

-     2. **Static Methods Must Be Copied Over:**
+     2. **Static methods must be copied over:**
         When you apply a HOC to a component the new component does not have any of the static methods of the original component
         ```javascript
         // Define a static method